How to start a bounce house business and get jumping

 - Research your state's specific inflatable inspection requirements online.

-Step 3: Secure your insurance and manage risk
+Step 3: How do you secure insurance and manage risk?

 Choose your policy types